Lexi Missimo: International career

-From 2016-25, Missimo participated in 33 domestic camps/international events with the U.S Women’s National Teams, while playing in 12 countries.
+From 2016-26, Missimo participated in 35 domestic camps/international events with the U.S Women’s National Teams, while playing in 12 countries.
 Missimo began training with the United States youth national team at the under-14 level in March 2016.
 She made her international debut at the youth level on May 12, 2017, with the national under-16 team in a 4–0 win over Croatia.
 She scored her first youth international goal for the under-15 team against Germany on November 1, 2017.
 She and club teammate Trinity Byars led the under-16 team with five goals each at the Torneo delle Nazioni in 2018, which they won.

 Missimo played up two age groups with the national under-17 team in the lead-up to the 2018 FIFA U-17 Women's World Cup, but did not make the roster for the World Cup.
 She was a key player in the build-up to the 2021 FIFA U-17 Women's World Cup, scoring three goals and adding two assists in two tournaments in Europe in 2019.
 She had both assists in the 2–0 win over England in Florida on February 22, 2020, which was the final game for the team before the qualifying event.
 However, the World Cup and the CONCACAF Women's U-17 Championship were canceled due to the covid pandemic.

 Missimo was named to the under-20 team for the 2022 CONCACAF Women's U-20 Championship.
 She scored three goals in seven appearances while leading the United States to the championship and was one of four Americans to make the tournament's Best XI.
 However, prior to the 2022 FIFA U-20 Women's World Cup, she announced on social media that she had removed herself for consideration for the roster to focus on her sophomore college season.

 Missimo was called into camp with the under-23 team in 2023.
 She played in a pair of friendlies against the French U-23 team in February of 2023 at the INF Clairefontaine national training center.
 She also joined the team for the Thorns Preseason Tournament and participated in three games against NWSL teams in March 2023 in Portland, Oregon.

 Missimo was called up by Emma Hayes into the 2025 U.S. Women's National Team Futures Camp, practicing alongside the senior national team, in January 2025.

+In January 2026, U.S. Soccer called her into the U.S. National Team Development Camp.
+The session ran concurrently with a senior team training camp.
+The next month, Missimo was selected to participate in the U.S. Under-23 Women’s National Team training camp from February 27 to March 7 in Florida.